"

 1. Create a bold References heading, aligned with the left margin.
 If you are using headings, make this heading consistent with other first level headings in your document.

 5. Capitalize only the first word (and the first word after a colon, as well as proper nouns) in titles of articles within journals, magazines and newspapers, chapters in books, conference papers, and reports.
 Only use ALL CAPS for acronyms.
-These titles should be placed in quotation marks. (think of these as “contained” titles, as they are contained in a larger work and contained in quotation marks).
+These titles should then be enclosed in quotation marks. (think of these as “contained” titles, as they are contained in a larger work and contained in quotation marks).

 6. Use Title Case for the titles of books, journals, magazines and newspapers.
 These titles should be italicized. (think of these as the container titles).